xai-ca/argblazer/README.md

 - Generate HTML reports from argumentation frameworks represented by YAML files.
 - Automatically updates the report when the modifications of a YAML file is saved.
 - Side-by-side webview display of the generated report, showing the graph alongside its conflict-free, admissible, complete, preferred, grounded, and stable extensions.
+Whenever opened, the webview creates a new tab to the right of the active editor.
+The webview always opens in a new tab to the right of the active editor&mdash;either directly beside an existing tab or as a new tab if none exists.

 ## Requirements